DoeringChristian/drjit/docs/freeze.rst

 .. code-block:: python

    def func(y):
+      # The isolate grad scope is added implicitly by the freezing decorator
       with dr.isolate_grad():
          # Some differentiable operation...
          z = dr.mean(y)
          # Propagate the gradients to the input of the function...
          dr.backward(z)

+.. _unsupported_operations:

 Unsupported Operations
 ----------------------

-Since frozen functions record kernel launches and have to be able to replay them later, certian operations are not supported inside frozen functions.
+Since frozen functions record kernel launches and have to be able to replay them later, certian operations are not supported by them.

 Array Access
 ~~~~~~~~~~~~